SFe-Team-was-taken/SFe/format-specification/section7.md

 The "sfSampleType" enum is 2 bytes in length.

 This is a required sub-chunk.
 Files without an "shdr" sub-chunk are "Structurally Unsound".

-* * *

-- If the sub-chunk sizes align with SF2/SFe32 in an SFe64 file, interpret the chunk as SFe32 data.
-- If the sub-chunk sizes align with SFe64 in an SFe32 file, interpret the chunk as SFe64 data.
-- If the sub-chunk sizes align with SFe64 in an SF2 file, or if the sub-chunk sizes do not align with either format, reject the file.
-It is "Structurally Unsound".